 The longer a person stayed in office, the more power they obtained.
-Mississippi Senator James Eastland, an ardent racist, chaired a subcommittee responsible for civil rights.
+Senator James Eastland of Mississippi, an ardent racist, chaired a subcommittee responsible for civil rights.
 He liked to joke that he had special pockets made in his pants just to carry around all the bills he wouldn’t let come up for a vote.
 In the Senate, southerners killed bills through the filibuster, which, according to journalist William White, made the upper chamber “the South’s unending revenge upon the North for Gettysburg.”

 By the time that Kennedy was elected president in 1960, liberals had lost faith in the existing Congress.
-Democrat Senator Joseph Clark called his colleagues the “Sapless Branch” of government and wrote that the conservative coalition was the “antithesis of democracy….”
-Soon after Kennedy’s election, House Rules Committee Chairman Howard Smith, who had once pretended there was a fire on his barn in Virginia just to prevent a vote on a civil rights bill, told reporters that he would “exercise whatever weapons I can lay my hands on” to stop the new president.
+Democrat Senator Joseph Clark called his colleagues the “sapless branch” of government and wrote that the conservative coalition was the “antithesis of democracy.”
+Soon after Kennedy’s election, the House Rules Committee Chairman Howard Smith, who had once pretended there was a fire on his barn in Virginia just to prevent a vote on a civil-rights bill, told reporters that he would “exercise whatever weapons I can lay my hands on” to stop the new president.

 On every major domestic issue, Kennedy failed to gain any traction.
 “I think the Congress looks more powerful sitting here than it did when I was there in Congress,” the president admitted.